anteloalejandro/typewriter/README.md

   - [ ] Key to delete text as if the typewritter had a type with corrector fluid.
   Deleting won't be visually perfect and may take multiple keystrokes
   - [ ] Allow writing multiple characters in the same area, one over another
-  - [ ] Move the mouse to drag the page arround, along with the cursor position
+  - [x] Move the mouse to drag the page arround, along with the cursor position
-  - [ ] Notify the user when only 10 characters left to hit the margin
+  - [ ] Notify the user when only 10 characters are left to hit the margin
   - [ ] Add a ruler to set margins
-  - [ ] Move the page around as you write
+  - [x] Move the page around as you write
 - [ ] **Style**
   - [ ] Satisfying sound effects and animations
   - [ ] Multiple "typewritters" (different fonts and UI)